 Ribosomes, the factories that assemble proteins in cells, read three letters of messenger RNA at a time.
 Occasionally, the ribosome can bend its rules, and read either two or four nucleotides, altering how downstream information is read: frameshifting.

 This week, Christine Dunham’s lab in the Department of Biochemistry has a paper in PNAS on how ribosomal frameshifting works, one of several she has published on this topic.
 The first author is postdoc Samuel Hong, now at MD Anderson.
+A commentary in PNAS calls their paper a “major advance” and “culmination of a half-century quest.”

 A suppressor tRNA can occupy more than one site on the ribosome.
 Adapted figure courtesy of Christine Dunham